Bajrangi Bhaijaan: Plot

 Pawan has made the decision to bring Munni home himself.
 Although he has no connections or ideas about Pakistani villages, he packs his bags and makes his way to the border.
 A few miles away from it, they meet a secret agent named Ali who illegally transports people to the other side through a tunnel.
-After listening to Munni’s story, he agrees to take them for free.
-When they reach Pakistan’s side of the border, Ali runs away but being a lord Hanuman’s devotee, Pawan refuses to go without asking the guards for permission.
+After listening to Munni's story, he agrees to take them for free.
+When they reach Pakistan's side of the border, Ali runs away but being a lord Hanuman's devotee, Pawan refuses to go without asking the guards for permission.
 When the officers find him, they beat him up as Munni watches and cries.
-Pawan pretends to laugh even while being beaten so the little girl wouldn’t be afraid.
-After finding out the reason for his travel the head soldier asks him to do whatever he wants in the following ten minutes before they return for the next round.
+Pawan pretends to laugh even while being beaten so the little girl wouldn't be afraid.
+After finding out the reason for his travel, the head soldier asks him to do whatever he wants in the following ten minutes before they return for the next round.
 Pawan decides to wait for them because they have still not permitted him.
 Although the idea is idiotic, and he gets beaten up again, he is eventually allowed to go, with permission from the soldiers.

 In the following scene, he and Munni are in a restaurant.
-Munni sees a cop’s handcuffs and steals it, assuming that it is a bracelet.
-The cop finds out and throws Pawan in jail, labeling him as an Indian spy because of the lack of a passport.
+Munni sees a cop's handcuffs and steals it, assuming that it is a bracelet.
+The cop finds out and throws Pawan in jail, labelling him as an Indian spy because of the lack of a passport.
 Then, we are introduced to a struggling journalist Chand Nawab.
 He finds out about the alleged spy and runs to the police station to interview him.
-He gets a few vague answers from Pawan and informs the media company that doesn’t take him seriously.
+He gets a few vague answers from Pawan and informs the media company that doesn't take him seriously.
 Inside the police station, a cop interrogates Pawan but refuses to believe anything he has to say.
-Suddenly, Munni sees a picture on a table calendar and recognizes it as her village.
+Suddenly, Munni sees a picture on a table calendar and recognises it as her village.
 Pawan is overjoyed until the policeman forcefully makes Munni open her mouth.
 Pawan loses his temper and attacks the man, inviting more trouble for himself.
 He manages to defeat the officers and run away from the police.
 Nawab sees him escaping and follows him behind.